liquid-collective/liquid-collective-protocol/natspec/RiverV1.md

 function getBalanceToDeposit() external view returns (uint256)
 ```

-Returns the amount of pending ETH
+Returns the amount of ETH not yet committed for deposit